Food hygiene ratings given to two Wirral restaurants

 Advertisement

-And Aisushi, at 38 Upton Road, Claughton, Wirral was given a score of four on November 14.
+And The Coffee Roast @ Vale House, at Vale Park House Community Centre Vale Park Magazine Lane, New Brighton, Wirral was also given a score of four on October 17.